All about Tubi

-Photowalks, my travel photography series, moved to Tubi this weekend in a new and expanded longer format, produced in association with Rugged Entertainment.
+Photowalks, my travel photography series, is now available for viewing on Tubi, in a new and expanded longer format, produced in association with Rugged Entertainment.

 Watch here: https://bit.ly/2ZZ3Nmw, but better yet, please check it out on the TV, where it looks awesome.